lifeanddoodles/finsphera_frontend_challenge/Notes.md

 ## Scalability

-Integrate a global state with Redux (or similar) in case we need to keep track of a resource.
-This could also be useful if we integrate authentication and we want to show personalized info about the user throughout the application.
+Integrate a global state with Redux (or similar) in case we need to keep track of a resource, save our last search, etc. This could also be useful if we integrate authentication and we want to show personalized info about the user throughout the application.

 I am not too familiar but I believe one could also cache API responses with something like Redis to improve waiting times for the user, among other benefits.